joshamilton/argonaut/docs/usage.md

 ```yaml
 existing_assembly        :  "./assembly.fasta"
 ```
-Additionally switch the ex_assembly option to "true" in your config file like so:
+Additionally modify your my_config file to indicate that ex_assembly is "true" like so:
 ```config
 params{
   ex_assembly           = true
 }
 ```
+Learn more about your my_config file directly below.

 ## Configurations